Francis Gary Powers: Shot down

-Powers was shot down by an S-75 Dvina (SA-2 "Guideline") surface-to-air missile over Sverdlovsk.
+On 1 May 1960, Powers was shot down by an S-75 Dvina (SA-2 "Guideline") surface-to-air missile over Sverdlovsk.
 A total of 14 Dvinas were launched, one of which hit a MiG-19 jet fighter which was sent to intercept the U-2 but could not reach a high enough altitude.
 Its pilot, Sergei Safronov, ejected but died of his injuries.
-Another Soviet aircraft, a newly manufactured Su-9 on a transit flight, also attempted to intercept Powers's U-2.
-The unarmed Su-9 was directed to ram the U-2, but missed because of the large differences in speed.
+Another Soviet aircraft, a newly manufactured Su-9 on a transit flight, also attempted to intercept Powers' U-2.
+The unarmed Su-9 was directed to ram the U-2 but missed because of the large differences in speed.

 As Powers flew near Kosulino in the Ural Region, three S-75 Dvinas were launched at his U-2, with the first one hitting the aircraft.
 "What was left of the plane began spinning, only upside down, the nose pointing upward toward the sky, the tail down toward the ground."
-Powers was unable to activate the camera's self-destruct mechanism before he was thrown out of the plane after releasing the canopy and his seat belt.

-According to his own book Operation Overflight, it was a misunderstanding that the whole plane could be blown up.
+According to his book Operation Overflight, Powers delayed activating the camera's self-destruct mechanism until he made sure he could exit the cockpit before the charges detonated.
+When g-forces unexpectedly threw him from the spinning aircraft, he could no longer reach the destruct switches.
 While descending under his parachute, Powers had time to scatter his escape map, and rid himself of part of his suicide device, a silver dollar coin suspended around his neck containing a poison-laced injection pin, though he kept the poison pin.
 "Yet I was still hopeful of escape."
 He hit the ground hard, was immediately captured, and taken to Lubyanka Prison in Moscow.
-Powers did note a second chute after landing on the ground, "some distance away and very high, a lone red and white parachute".
+Powers did note seeing a second chute after landing on the ground, "some distance away and very high, a lone red and white parachute".

 Attempted deception by the U.S. government

-When the U.S. government learned of Powers's disappearance over the Soviet Union, they lied that a "weather plane" had strayed off course after its pilot had "difficulties with his oxygen equipment".
-What CIA officials did not realize was that the plane crashed almost fully intact and that the Soviets had recovered its pilot and the plane's equipment, including its top-secret high-altitude camera.
+When the U.S. government learned of Powers' disappearance over the Soviet Union, they lied that a "weather plane" had strayed off course after its pilot had "difficulties with his oxygen equipment".
+What CIA officials did not realize was that the plane crashed almost fully intact and that the Soviets had recovered its pilot and much of the plane's equipment, including its new top-secret high-altitude camera.
 Powers was interrogated extensively by the KGB for months before he made a confession and a public apology for his part in espionage.